 In the wake of COVID-19, new and used caravan sales are going through the roof.
 This means there will be a lot more first-time towers on the roads.
 Is it time to reconsider towing licences?

-In a recent poll, the popular Caravanner’s Forum asked its members if they supported the introduction of a test for a caravan towing licence.
+A couple of years ago, the popular Caravanner’s Forum asked its members if they supported the introduction of caravan towing licences.
 The poll followed a long and intense debate about the case for introducing towing licences in Australia, where many issues with the current system were highlighted and discussed.
 The result was surprising.
 Almost 70% of those who responded said: “No…”!